90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: What’s Love Got to Do with It

-56. Who sang the classic love song “Endless Love,” a duet with Lionel Richie?
+56. Question: Who sang the classic love song “Endless Love,” a duet with Lionel Richie?

 Answer: Diana Ross